 This classic French salad gets its name from the variety of ingredients used by chefs in the city of Nice, France.
 You can savor our region’s flavor by using locally grown organic ingredients like green beans, potatoes, garlic and red onion from our friends at Rent’s Due Ranch in Stanwood, Wash.

-- 1/2 cup organic extra virgin olive oil Add to list
+- 1/2 cup extra virgin olive oil Add to list

-- 6 cups organic mixed salad greens Add to list
+- 6 cups mixed salad greens Add to list

-- 4 small organic red potatoes, quartered and cooked until tender Add to list
+- 4 small red potatoes, quartered and cooked until tender Add to list

-- 1 pound organic green beans, steamed and cooled Add to list
+- 1 pound green beans, steamed and cooled Add to list

-- 2 small organic red onions, minced Add to list
+- 2 small red onions, minced Add to list

-- 4 organic Roma tomatoes, quartered Add to list
+- 4 Roma tomatoes, quartered Add to list

-- 1/2 pound canned or cooked tuna chunks, chilled.
-(You may also use other firm white fish such as halibut, or cooked and shredded chicken breast.)
-Add to list
+- 1/2 pound canned or cooked tuna chunks, chilled (see note) Add to list

 - 2 hard-cooked eggs, chilled and sliced Add to list